modelingevolution/micro-plumberd/README.md

 1. You create a read-model that subscribes persistently.
 2. You subscribe it with plumber.
-3. You changed something in the event and want to re-create the model.
+3. You changed something in the event and want to see the new model.
-4. Instead of overriding the existing read-model, you can easily create new one.
-Just append suffix for a specific output stream name in **[OutputStream]** attribute.
+4. Instead of re-creating old read-model, you can easily create new one.
+Just change MODEL_VER to reflect new version.

-5. Sql schema create/drop auto-generation script will be covered in a different article.
-(For now we leave it for developers.)
+*Please note that Sql schema create/drop auto-generation script will be covered in a different article.
+(For now we leave it for developers.)*

 Comments:
-- By creating a new read-model you can always compare the differences to the previous one.
+- By creating a new read-model you can always compare the differences with the previous one.
 - You can leverage canary-deployment strategy and have 2 versions of your system running in parallel.

 ```csharp